AdamKhanBM/AdamKhanBM/README.md

 Hi there 👋
 My name is  Adam Khan and I am a Biologist who is currently studing a MSC in Biomedicine.
-I am very interestted in learning more about Bioinformatics; Currently focusing on R
+I am very interested in learning more about Bioinformatics; Currently focusing on R